 Even if you’ve been running rivers for a very long time, experiencing the Middle Fork is like entering the forests of Rivendell.
 Everything about it seems mystical: Arriving at a forested put-in, lowering boats down a wooden ramp on a medieval pulley system (at least until the pulley system was heisted), and watching the river masters navigate sweep boats through visibly impossible channels.

-Middle Fork of the Salmon, Idaho
+Long view from high in canyon on Middle Fork of the Salmon, Idaho

 Hiking possibilities on the Middle Fork are endless